vuola/pubdocker/SOLARDOCKER.md

 ### Docker-compose

-Next we will create a
+Next we will create a Docker compose declaration file to spin up the containers we need.